the-au-forml-lab/plgroup/readme.md

     ``` text
     Paper <number> discussion
     ```
-    If you wish to use a different place holder, [customize](#configuration-file) the variable `SCHEDULE_PLACEHOLDER_RE`
+    If you wish to use a different placeholder, [customize](#configuration-file) the variable `SCHEDULE_PLACEHOLDER_RE`
-    to a regular expression which matches your placeholder (and no other part of `index.md`)
+    to a regular expression which matches your placeholder (and no other part of `index.md`).

 3.  **Edit** `readme.md` to reflect information about the new semester.